electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-#### Real-time Logs
+#### Real-time Logs ####

-impCentral API allows to get log entries from device(s) in real-time as a log stream.
-Several devices may be added to one log stream but there is a limit on a number of devices.
-Also, there is a limit on the number of log streams per one account.
-The both limits are controlled by the impCentral API, not by the impt tool.
+The impCentral API will stream log entries from device(s) in real time.
+Devices may be added to one log stream but there is a limit on the number of devices.
+There is also a limit on the number of log streams per account.
+The both limits are controlled by the impCentral API, not by *impt*.

-The impt tool provides several commands which start displaying real-time logs:
+*impt* provides several commands which start displaying real-time logs:

-- the most universal command is [**impt log stream**](./CommandsManual.md#log-stream).
-You can specify several concrete Devices and/or Device Groups, all the devices are added into new log stream and logs displaying is started.
-If you do not specify any Device or Device Group, all Devices assigned to your project's Device Group are added to the log stream.
+- The most universal command is [`impt log stream`](./CommandsManual.md#log-stream).
+You can specify several devices and/or Device Groups, and all of the devices are added to the new log stream, which is then started.
+If you do not specify any devices or Device Groups, all devices assigned to your Project’s Device Group are added to the log stream.
-- [**impt build run**](./CommandsManual.md#build-run) command with the option `--log` adds all Devices of the Device Group, for which the new Deployment is created, into new log stream and logs displaying is started.
+- [`impt build run`](./CommandsManual.md#build-run) with the option `--log` adds all the devices of the Device Group, for which the new Deployment is created, to a new log stream, which is then started.
-- [**impt dg restart**](./CommandsManual.md#device-group-restart) command with the option `--log` adds all Devices of the rebooted Device Group into new log stream and logs displaying is started.
+- [`impt dg restart`](./CommandsManual.md#device-group-restart) with the option `--log` adds all the devices of the rebooted Device Group to a new log stream, which is then started.
-- [**impt device restart --device <DEVICE_IDENTIFIER>**](./CommandsManual.md#device-restart) command with the option `--log` adds the specified Device into new log stream and logs displaying is started.
+- [`impt device restart --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-restart) with the option `--log` adds the specified device to a new log stream, which is then started.

-If the total number of devices requested for adding to one log stream exceeds the limit of devices per stream, not all of them are really added.
-You may check the command's output to see which devices are added and which are not.
+If the total number of devices to be added to a log stream exceeds the per-stream limit, not all of them will be added.
+Check the command’s output to see which devices were added and which were not.

-While the logs are being streamed no one command can be called.
-To stop displaying the logs press *\<Ctrl-C>*.
-Also, the log stream may be closed by the impCentral API.
-For example, when a new log stream is requested by the same account and that exceeds the limit of opened streams.
+While the logs are being streamed, no other command can be called.
+To stop displaying the logs, press *\<Ctrl-C>*.
+The log stream may be closed by the impCentral API: for example, when a new log stream is requested by the same account and that exceeds the limit of opened streams.

-Every above command always creates a new log stream.
-In case impCentral API allows to have only one opened log stream per account, then it means every successful execution of the new command automatically closes the previous log stream, which was working in another impt tool instance or in the impCentral IDE.
-Starting a log in the impCentral IDE closes the log stream opened in the impt tool.
+Every command listed above always creates a new log stream.
+The impCentral API currently permits only one log stream per account, so every successful execution of the above commands automatically closes the previous log stream, whether established by *impt* or even the impCentral UI.
+Starting a log in impCentral closes a log stream opened in *impt*.

+#### Example ####

-*Example - Logging is started for a Device from the project's Device Group*
+**Logging is started for a device from the Project’s Device Group**

 ```
 > impt log stream
 Log stream for Device(s) 234776801163a9ee is opened.